Overview

 params

-{ "endpointId": "<endpoint-id>", "minStatus": 400 }NO_REQUESTS_IN_WINDOWFires when no requests have arrived at an endpoint within the configured time window.
+{ "endpointId": "<source-id>", "minStatus": 400 }NO_REQUESTS_IN_WINDOWFires when no requests have arrived at an endpoint within the configured time window.
 Acts as a heartbeat monitor — perfect for detecting silent failures from upstream systems.

 params

-{ "endpointId": "<endpoint-id>", "windowMinutes": 15 }DELIVERY_FAILEDFires when a forwarded webhook exhausts all retry attempts and moves to the dead-letter queue.
+{ "endpointId": "<source-id>", "windowMinutes": 15 }DELIVERY_FAILEDFires when a forwarded webhook exhausts all retry attempts and moves to the dead-letter queue.
 Optional targetUrl prefix filter narrows the rule to a specific downstream target.

 params

-{ "targetUrl": "https://api.example.com" }TARGET_DOWNFires when N consecutive deliveries to a replay target fail within a 1-hour window.
+{ "targetUrl": "https://api.example.com" }TARGET_DOWNFires when N consecutive deliveries to a destination fail within a 1-hour window.
 A 30-minute per-rule cooldown prevents alert storms.
 Configurable consecutive failure threshold.

 params